yamin-shihab/study-notes/grade-7/english.md

     + A static character stays the same throughout the story.
     + A dynamic character changes throughout the story, whether it's good or bad.
     + A flat character can be summed up simply because of not being very detailed and not having much information.
     + A round character has lots of information, is complex, interesting, and motivated.
-They are usually a major character since the author spends time describing them.
+They're usually a major character since the author spends time describing them.
     + A stock (stereotypical) character is generally a flat character, is stereotyped, often appears in literature, and is easily identifiable.
-They are put in similar roles each time.
+They're put in similar roles each time.
 + Irony is unexpected.
 It's the opposite of what the character thinks, believes, or expects. (calling the tallest person "Shorty", calling a flat town "Summit")
 + Point of view or perspective is the "lens" in which a text is told in.
     + First person uses words such as "I" and "We".